 A P/D removes cancerous tumors and the pleura but spares both lungs, making it a less invasive option than an EPP.

-Patients can only undergo a P/D if the cancer has not spread to other areas in the body.
-Eligible patients who receive this surgery can live between 4-19 months longer than those who received no treatment.
+A P/D is only a treatment option if the cancer has not spread to other areas in the body.
+Patients who receive this surgery have a median life expectancy of 34 months.

 The average cost of a P/D alone is nearly $54,000.